-- 1. Select SETTINGS > NETWORK CONNECTIONS > Network Interfaces.
+1. Select SETTINGS > NETWORK CONNECTIONS > Network Interfaces.

-- 2. The three connections display:
+- 2. The Details column displays connections of three types:

 - a.
 Static interfaces

 - b.
 DHCP IPv4 interfaces and by default,

 - c.
 An automatic IPv6 connection.

+- 3. Click the Edit icon to view the status and change the connection details such as the following on the Static interfaces:

+- IPv4 Address

+- IPv4 network Mask

+- Gateway

+- Primary DNS Server

+- Secondary DNS Server

-Note: Editing the network settings may break connectivity.
+Note:Editing the network settings may break connectivity.